Groestlcoin/zap-desktop/docs/CONTRIBUTING.md

 #### **Did you find a bug?**

-- **Do not open up a GitHub issue if the bug is a security vulnerability in Zap**, and instead to refer to our [Security Policy](/README.md#security).
+- **Do not open up a GitHub issue if the bug is a security vulnerability in ZAP GRS**, and instead to refer to our [Security Policy](/README.md#security).

 - **Ensure the bug was not already reported** by searching on GitHub under [Issues][issues].